fluree/flurl/README.md

  - -h, --help            Print help
  - -s, --sign            Enable request signing
  - -k, --private-key KEY Provide a private key or file containing one to sign requests with (defaults to `./private-key.txt`)

+## Building

+You'll need a GraalVM JDK installed with the native-image tool to build a binary.
+You'll also need a recent version of the Clojure CLI tools.
+Once those are in place, you can build a binary for your host platform by running `make`.